 Types of Target Fields in Import Scenarios

 You perform mapping of an import scenario on the Mapping tab of the Import Scenarios (SM206025) form.
 For each target field on an MYOB Acumatica form, you need to know the type of the target field and be sure the source field values have the appropriate format for the type, so that the system can insert the value of the field correctly.
-The type of the target field, which depends on the type of UI element that represents it on the form to which you are importing data, might be a text box of several types, a date picker, a check box, a drop-down list, a radio button, or an action or menu on the toolbar.
-Also, the target field might be on a dialog box or pop-up panel rather than on the form itself.
+The type of the target field depends on the type of UI element that represents it on the form to which you are importing data.
+This type can be a text box of several types, a date selection, a check box, a drop-down list, a radio button, or an command on the More menu or on the toolbar.
+Also, the target field might be in a dialog box rather than on the form itself.

 Text Box with Text

-A text box can have a mask, which is denoted by the (_) symbol.
-If the text box has a mask, you cannot insert the underscore symbol (_) because this symbol is reserved for masked input in the system.
+A text box can have a mask, which is denoted by the underscore symbol (_).
+If the text box has a mask, you cannot insert the underscore symbol because this symbol is reserved for masked input in the system.
 If the text box has no mask, you can insert any characters into the box, including any letters and symbols.
 The length of the string that you insert into a text box should not exceed the maximum length of the underlying target element.
-(To check the maximum length, find the maximum string that can be manually inserted into the box on the form.)
+(To check the maximum length, find the maximum string that can be manually inserted into the box on the form.
+For details, see Managing Segmented Keys)

 Text Box with Currency Amount